openjdk/guide/src/index.md

 ## Merging

-It is often necessary to merge local changes with those made in the parent repositories.
+It's often necessary to merge local changes with those made in the parent repositories.
 The first step in a merge process is to retrieve (or pull) the collection of changesets which have been pushed since the last merge or initial clone.
 If there if there are merge conflicts, then they must be resolved.
 [Chapter 3](http://hgbook.red-bean.com/hgbookch3.html#x7-530003) of the Mercurial book contains detailed information on the merging process.

 There are two basic ways to update the working set files in the repositories: